 Finding useful tips for learning guitar has never been easier.
 There thousands of lessons and songs available at your fingertips on the internet.

-Teaching yourself is a great way to get started.
+Teaching yourself is a great way to get started as long as you commit plenty of time to it.
 But it’s a lot easier to develop bad technique and skip some fundamenals without proper guidance.

 I began teaching myself guitar at the tender age of 14 and have taught hundreds of others to play guitar too.

 Here are the twelve tips for learning guitar I wish I knew when I began playing.

 They’ll make things a lot easier for you, help you avoid bad habits, and keep your momentum while learning.

 1. Make Sure Your Guitar Is Well Set Up

 When you start playing, there’s no way around getting sore fingers.
 Pressing the tips of your fingers against steel strings is bound to hurt.